XCTEQ/XCFit/README.md

 #### Use XCFit Template Podfile

-Cocoapods is more automated than Carthage.
+Cocoapods is quicker and more automated than Carthage.
 We can create `Podfile` and add specific dependency for the target or  we can use XCFit template `Podfile` using command.

            $ xcfit setup_xcfit_podfile

-This will create a Podfile, you need to replace your target names as required.
+This will create a Podfile, you need to replace your XCFIT, CUCUMBERISH or FITNESSE target names as required.

 #### Manual Cocoapods Installtion